genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 To test it, you can try to modify a `TRADE` and see the states changing accordingly.

 ### Conclusion
-With this we finish showing how an application can add state management if such feature is required.
-As usual you can [give it a try](/getting-started/go-to-the-next-level/see-it-work) or go the next section.
+With this, we finish showing how an application can add state management.
+As usual, you can either [give it a try](/getting-started/go-to-the-next-level/see-it-work) or go the next section.